 9. Intense pulsed light (IPL)

-Steroid creams can be applied to the affected areas to treat melasma slowing down the process of regeneration of skin cells which leads to a decrease in the number and activity of pigment-producing cells.
+Steroid creams can be applied to the affected areas to treat melasma, slowing down the regeneration process of skin cells, leading to a decrease in the number and activity of pigment-producing cells.

 How to prevent melasma